St. Paul / Power shutoffs increase fourfold

 attached, identified by the signature of the said Valuation and Assessment Engineer,

-and made a part hereof, is the said assessment as c ompleted by him, and which is£ŽÇ£Rü˲)
+and made a part hereof, is the said assessment as c ompleted by him, and which is£ŽÇ£Rü˲)

 34. Resolution Approving Assessment - 08-804 - In the matter of the assessment of benefits, cost, and expenses for summary abatement (graffiti removal) on private properties from May 27 to June 17, 2008 [J0808P]; emergency boarding and securing, and boarding of vacant buildings during May 2008 [J0804B]; summary abatement (property cleanup) on private property from June 5 to June 27, 2008 [J0821A]; providing weekly garbage hauling services from June 18 to June 25, 2008 [J0821G], and setting date of public hearing for September 10, 2008.(GS 3056494)

-www.ci.stpaul.mn.us published web site brings to the public as www.quitam.com WHISTLEBLOWER
+Affiant in Good Faith based on www.ci.stpaul.mn.us published web site brings to the public as www.quitam.com WHISTLEBLOWER